TusKANNy/vectorium/README.md

 If you are new to KNN: *exhaustive* KNN searches score every vector in the dataset and return the top‑k closest results.
 That is accurate but slow at scale.
 ANN indexes (HNSW, IVF, Seismic, etc.) trade a bit of accuracy for speed by building extra data structures (e.g., proximity graphs, inverted indexes) on top of the same dataset/encoder primitives.

-Vectorium includes an exhaustive search API (`Dataset::search`) and a binary executable for ground-truth computation on CPU.
+Vectorium includes an exhaustive search API (`FlatIndex`, which implements the `Index` trait over any dataset) and a binary executable for ground-truth computation on CPU.
 For state‑of‑the‑art ANN indexing, use these tools: [Seismic](https://github.com/TusKANNy/seismic) and [kANNolo](https://github.com/TusKANNy/kannolo).

 ## Cargo features